-The Code of Practice on Local Authority Accounting in the United Kingdom 2010-11 (the Code) placed a requirement on authorities to consider all their interests in external organisations including limited companies and other statutory organisations.
+The Code of Practice on Local Authority Accounting in the United Kingdom 2010-2011 (the Code) placed a requirement on authorities to consider all their interests in external organisations including limited companies and other statutory organisations.
 This includes other local authorities or similar bodies defined in section 106 of the Local Government (Scotland) Act 1973 e.g. statutory bodies such as Valuation Boards.

 Authorities are required to prepare a full set of group accounts in addition to their own Council's accounts where they have a material interest in such entities.
-The group Financial Statements to 31 March 2014 represents the consolidation of the balances and transactions of the Council, its subsidiaries and associates.
+The group Financial Statements to 31 March 2015 represents the consolidation of the balances and transactions of the Council, its subsidiaries and associate.

 The group accounting policies are those specified for the single entity financial statements.
 The financial reporting framework that has been applied in the preparation of the group members is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).
+The new standards adopted in 2014-2015 include IFRS 10 Consolidated financial statements, IFRS 11 Joint arrangements, IFRS 12 Disclosures of interests in other entities and IAS 28 Investments in associates and joint ventures.
+These standards affect the group financial statements and include a change to the definition of control.
 The accounting policies of all group members are materially the same as those of the single entity; except for the calculation of holiday accruals which has led to an adjustment in the Group Comprehensive Income and Expenditure Statement and in the Group Balance Sheet.